-Building on a theme of maximizing mechanical advantage using a minimum of pulleys, multiple piggy-backs begin to come into their own.
+Building on a theme of maximizing mechanical advantage while using a minimum of pulleys, multiple piggy-backs begin to come into their own.
 In multiple piggy-back systems, mechanical advantage increases exponentially.
 Add another 2:1 pulley and the 4:1 piggy-back has a mechanical advantage of 8:1.
 Add a fourth pulley to create a double piggy-back, and a mechanical advantage of 16:1 is obtained.
-A disadvantage of multiple piggy-back systems is that the systems require multiple lines to construct and throw is sacrificed forcing constant readjustment of the hauling system.
+However, a major disadvantage of multiple piggy-back systems is that the systems require multiple lines to construct and throw is sacrificed forcing constant readjustment of the hauling system.
 Comparatively, a double Z-rig requires a minimum of four pulleys for a 9:1 mechanical advantage.
 With an 8:1 mechanical advantage, a multiple piggy-back system requires three pulleys, one less pulley than the double Z-rig.
 In terms of mechanical advantage, a double piggy-back system comes into it own using four pulleys to provide a 16:1 mechanical advantage.
 However, the mechanical advantage is obtained at the expense of throw and there is a tendency to extend the range of the system in order to obtain a reasonable throw.

-5:1 System - The 5:1 system is a 2:1 pulley system pulling on 3:1 Z-rig (Figure 10).
-Not including a directional pulley, it requires four pulleys.
-The self-adjusting brake adds another prusik to the system, but not another pulley.
+5:1 System - The 5:1 system is a 2:1 pulley system pulling on 3:1 Z-rig (Figure 6.10).
+It requires four pulleys and if used, a directional pulley is the fifth pulley.
+The self-adjusting brake adds another Prusik to the system, but not another pulley.
 Since the base system is a 3:1 Z-rig, the 5:1 system is usually configured as an internal system.
-However, it can be configured as an external system also.
+However, it can be configured as an external system if desired.
 A significant advantage of the 5:1 system is that it has a throw equal to the range of the system.
 It has the same throw as a 2:1 system or Z-rig, yet it has a mechanical advantage of 5:1.
 The 5:1 system has sufficient mechanical advantage to more than compensate for the practical losses of mechanical advantage resulting from the inefficiencies and friction associated with a simple 2:1 or Z-rig.
 This makes it an excellent alternative to these and the piggy-back systems.

-f needed, the 5:1 system can easily be converted into a double Z-rig, and conversely, the double Z-rig can easily be converted into a 5:1 system.
+If needed, the 5:1 system can easily be converted into a double Z-rig, and conversely, the double Zrig can easily be converted into a 5:1 system.
 To create a double Z-rig, simply unhook the 2:1 system (green pulleys) and fasten it with a prusik to the effort line of the Z-rig.

-Double Z-rig (9:1) - The 9:1 double Z-rig system is a 3:1 Z-rig pulling on another 3:1 Z-rig (Figure 11).
-Not including a directional pulley, it requires four pulleys or the same number of pulleys as in the 5:1 system.
-The self-adjusting brake adds another prusik to the system.
-Although it is usually used as an internal system, it can be configured as an external system also.
-In contrast to the 5:1 system, the double Z-rig maximizes mechanical advantage at the expense of throw (see Figure 4).
-Comparatively, it has poor throw, equivalent to that of the piggy-back system.
+Double Z-rig (9:1) - The 9:1 double Z-rig system is a 3:1 Z-rig pulling on another 3:1 Z-rig (Figure 6.11).
+It requires four pulleys or the same number of pulleys as in the 5:1 system.
+A directional pulley is the fifth pulley.
+The selfadjusting brake adds another prusik to the system.
+Although it is usually used as an internal system, it can be configured as an external system if needed.
+In contrast to the 5:1 system, the double Z-rig maximizes mechanical advantage at the expense of throw (see Figure 6.4).
+Comparatively, it has poor throw, roughly onethird of the range of the system.

-The 5:1 system can easily be converted into a double Z-rig and the double Z-rig can easily be converted into a 5:1 system.
+As previously noted, the 5:1 system can easily be converted into a double Z-rig and the double Z-rig can easily be converted into a 5:1 system.
 To create a 5:1 system, simply unhook the green Z-rig and fasten it to the prusik on the main haul line with a carabiner.